hana-tak/berriwell/README.md

 ## Overview

 BerriWell is a user-friendly app designed for naturopathic patients with chronic diseases and gut health issues.
-It provides a centralized platform to track practitioner notes, health plans, medications/vitamins, lab results, food sensitivities, appointments, and daily or weekly symptoms.
+It provides a centralized platform to track health plans, medications/vitamins, food sensitivities, appointments, and daily or weekly pain symptoms.
 By streamlining health management, BerriWell empowers users to stay organized, reduce stress, and take control of their wellness journey.

 ### Problem Space